WorthWatch homeWorthWatchSpend less time searching. Watch better.

 Content can change.

 Creators may shift direction, publish differently, change tone, add promotional elements, or move into new subject areas.
-WorthWatch may update, revise, remove, or reclassify content sources when needed.
+WorthWatch may update, revise, remove, or reclassify channels when needed.

 Curation is not a one-time act.
 It is an ongoing editorial responsibility.